 Breach of this policy by employees may be dealt with under our Disciplinary Procedure and, in serious cases, may be treated as gross misconduct leading to summary dismissal.
-The use of social media and email is also included in the Employee Code of Conduct, making clear behavioural expectations in and out of work.

-Breach of this policy by Councillors may be dealt with under the adopted Code of Conduct.
-This includes upholding the seven principles of public life and the reputation of the Council.
-Violations of this policy by Councillors will be referred to the Monitoring Officer at Northumberland County Council.
+Breach of this policy by Councillors may be dealt with under the adopted Code of Conduct and as such will be referred to the Monitoring Officer at Northumberland County Council.